10 Days Nepal Spiritual Tour

 What You Must Know About the Nepal Spiritual Tour Package

-• Festivals and the ceremonies: For a more spiritual encounter, plan your trip to fall in line with major religious festivals like Shivaratri (a celebration of Lord Shiva's birth) or Buddha Jayanti (a celebration of Buddha's birth).
+• Festivals and the ceremonies: Planning your trip in such a way to fall in line with major festival celebrations in Nepal might help you get in-depth with your spiritual journey.
+Some of the major festivals are Shivaratri (a celebration of Buddha's birth) and Buddhajayanti (a celebration of Buddha's birth).

 • Availability: Most of the spiritual places in Kathmandu and Lumbini are easy to get to, but traveling to Muktinath might take some light hiking or a small plane or jeep ride.